-Commissioned as a lieutenant junior grade in August 1983, his assignments have included Assistant Officer in Charge, Program 32 Unit, Naval Hospital, Philadelphia; Administrative Officer, Fleet Hospital, Fort Dix; Officer in Charge, Fleet Hospital, Reading Detachment; Executive Officer, Naval Reserve Philadelphia Naval Base; Staff Officer, REDCOM IV, Officer in Charge, Detachment C Fleet Hospital; Executive Officer and Acting Commanding Officer, Fleet Hospital, Fort Dix; Commanding Officer, Operational Health Support Unit, San Diego.
-He was recalled to active duty in 2010 where he served as Deputy Commander NNMC for the National Intrepid Center of Excellence.
+Commissioned as a lieutenant junior grade in August 1983, his assignments have included assistant officer in charge, Program 32 Unit, Naval Hospital, Philadelphia; administrative officer, Fleet Hospital, Fort Dix; officer in charge, Fleet Hospital, Reading Detachment; executive officer, Naval Reserve Philadelphia Naval Base; Staff Officer, REDCOM IV, officer in charge, Detachment C Fleet Hospital; executive officer and acting commanding officer, Fleet Hospital, Fort Dix; commanding officer, Operational Health Support Unit, San Diego.
+He was recalled to active duty in 2010 where he served as deputy commander NNMC for the National Intrepid Center of Excellence.

-Beeman also holds a BS and an MA from St. Joseph’s University as well as an MBA from Widener University.
-A Fellow of both The American College of Healthcare Executives and The College of Physicians of Philadelphia, he is the author of Leading From Within and has published myriad academic articles.
+Beeman also holds a Bachelor of Science and a Master of Arts from St. Joseph’s University as well as an MBA from Widener University.
+A Fellow of both The American College of Healthcare Executives and The College of Physicians of Philadelphia, he is the author of "Leading From Within" and has published many academic articles.

-In his role as President and Chief Executive Officer of Lancaster General Health System, a large, complex health system in Pennsylvania, he leads more than 8,000 employees serving in hospitals, clinics and other health care facilities.
+In his role as president and chief executive officer of Lancaster General Health System, a large, complex health system in Pennsylvania, he leads more than 8,000 employees serving in hospitals, clinics and other health care facilities.
 He returned to this role in July 2011.